 In October 2020, Google announced its new Analytics platform, GA4.
 Universal Analytics would come to an end in June 2023.
 The problem?
-GA4 is TERRIBLE!
-It’s difficult to use, and because it uses predicative metrics (machine learning), it’s not applicable at all to smaller manufacturers’ unique data sets.
+At the time, GA4 was TERRIBLE!
+It was difficult to use, and because it relies on predicative metrics (machine learning), it’s not applicable at all to small manufacturers’ unique data sets.

-Worst of all, it was impossible to get the conversion data we needed in a usable format.
-The tweet pictured below sums up my experience with trying to learn how to use it.
+Worst of all, it was impossible to get the conversion data I needed in a usable format.
+The tweet pictured below sums up my experience with trying to learn how to use GA4.

 After weeks of frustration, I began searching for alternatives and discovered Matomo Analytics, which I began trialing with our Ongoing Marketing clients in November 2022.
 We all loved it so much, I moved everyone over in May 2023.

-Also in 2023, we unveiled our new Conversion Report.
+Also in 2023, I unveiled my new Conversion Report.
 A beautifully formatted spreadsheet, clients can now see at a glance where all their leads come from.

 One client immediately emailed to say, “I love this new format.
 Thank you HIM team!”
-Our pleasure. 😊
+My pleasure. 😊

-Since its unveiling, James has been instrumental in making continual updates to the report and the data we provide — including website visits from LinkedIn. 👀
+Since its unveiling, James has been instrumental in making continual updates to the report and the data we provide.
+He’s pretty smart!

-Depending on the client, their marketing program, and goals, we generally track the following:
+Depending on the client, their marketing program, and goals, I generally track the following:

 I share clients’ Conversion Reports with the entire HIM team; we all take pride in the success of our work and the results we get for clients.
-We also collaborate on how to continually improve performance.
+We also collaborate on how to continually improve website performance and reduce advertising spend.

 My old boss, a world class sailor, once said, “You can’t rest on your past laurels.
 You have to go out and make new ones.”